 Blood transfusions

-If HIV-infected blood enters your bloodstream, there is a high risk of contracting the virus.
-For this reason, only clean equipment should be used during a blood transfusion.
+If HIV-infected blood enters your bloodstream, there is a high risk of becoming infected with the virus.
+For this reason, only clean instruments should be used during a blood transfusion.

 Drug use with shared utensils